-BCCDC Environmental Health provides policy and scientific advice to the local Health Authorities and public.
+BCCDC Environmental Health Services provides policy and scientific advice to the local Health Authorities and public.
 One way this is done is by developing guidelines and food safety information that are used as a basis for programs administered by the Health Authorities.

 - Guidelines for the Sale of Foods at Temporary Markets